lucagrulla/cw/README.md

   * `cw tail -f my-log-group`
   * `cw tail -f my-log-group 9:00 9:01`

 `cw` uses the default credentials profile(stored in ./aws) to authenticate against AWS.
+Time and dates are always treated in UtC.

 ## Installation